OData/odata.net/README.md

 ## 2. Project structure

-The project currently has six branches: [master](https://github.com/OData/odata.net/tree/master), [release](https://github.com/OData/odata.net/tree/release), [gh-pages](https://github.com/OData/odata.net/tree/gh-pages), [maintenance-6.x](https://github.com/OData/odata.net/tree/maintenance-6.x), [maintenance-5.x](https://github.com/OData/odata.net/tree/maintenance-5.x), and [maintenance-wcf-dataservice-v4](https://github.com/OData/odata.net/tree/maintenance-wcf-dataservice-v4).
+The project currently has six branches: [master](https://github.com/OData/odata.net/tree/master), [release](https://github.com/OData/odata.net/tree/release), [gh-pages](https://github.com/OData/odata.net/tree/gh-pages), [maintenance-6.x](https://github.com/OData/odata.net/tree/maintenance-6.x), [maintenance-5.x](https://github.com/OData/odata.net/tree/maintenance-5.x), [maintenance-wcf-dataservice-v4](https://github.com/OData/odata.net/tree/maintenance-wcf-dataservice-v4) and [master_vs2015_maintenance] (https://github.com/OData/odata.net/tree/master_vs2015_maintenance).

 **master branch:**

 This master branch is the development branch for ODataV4 7.x and is now most actively iterated.
-It builds upon the OData 6.15 release which is now on [maintenance-6.x branch](https://github.com/OData/odata.net/tree/maintenance-6.x) and produces both [PCL (Portable Class Libraries) Profile111](https://msdn.microsoft.com/library/gg597391.aspx) and [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) libraries.
+It builds upon the OData 7.6 release which is now on [master_vs2015_maintenance](https://github.com/OData/odata.net/tree/master_vs2015_maintenance) and produces both [PCL (Portable Class Libraries) Profile111](https://msdn.microsoft.com/library/gg597391.aspx) and [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) libraries.
 The branch builds mostly with Visual Studio 2015, and it is undergoing migration towards Visual Studio 2017; currently, the .NET Standard and .NET Core projects have been migrated.
 Due to the number of test projects, complete migration to the latest version of Visual Studio will be broken down into multiple steps.
 The code is shared between the .NET Framework and .NET Standard platforms, and you may use either Visual Studio 2015/2017 to contribute.
+The product in the current master branch is built on .net 4.5 framework and .net standard 1.1 and .net standard 2.0

 For each profile above, it has the following libraries: